danforthcenter/plantcv/docs/parallel_config.md

 ## Parallel workflow configuration class

 `WorkflowConfig` is a class that stores parallel workflow configuration parameters.
-An instance of `WorkflowConfig` is input to the `plantcv.parallel.run_workflow` function to execute a PlantCV workflow on an image dataset, in parallel.
+Configurations can be saved/imported to run workflows in parallel.

 *class* **plantcv.parallel.WorkflowConfig**

 **Class methods**

-Create a template configuration file that can be modified and imported by a workflow.
+Save a configuration file that can be modified and imported to run workflows in parallel.

-**WorkflowConfig.create_template**(*config_file*)
+**WorkflowConfig.save_config**(*config_file*)

 - **Parameters:**
-    - config_file (str, required): path/name of output configuration file template
+    - config_file (str, required): path/name of output configuration file
 - **Context:**
-    - Used to create a template configuration file that can be edited and imported
+    - Used to create a configuration file that can be edited and imported

 Import a configuration file.

-**WorkflowConfig.import_config_file**(*config_file*)
+**WorkflowConfig.import_config**(*config_file*)

 - **Parameters:**
     - config_file (str, required): path/name of input configuration file